Dreading Mercury Retrograde? Here's How You Can Sail Through It

 Vladana shared celebrities who also have some of my placements (fun!) and we’re diving deeper into more “next level” astrology things like my moon sign, Midheaven, and how the 12 houses of the zodiac come into play in my chart.
 It’s fascinating learning more about myself through this lens, and Vladana is always kind and encouraging about digging deeper.

-I thoroughly love that if any question strikes me about my chart or the current state of astrological energy, I can tap it out and receive a timely response chock-full of customized advice.
+I thoroughly love that if any question strikes me about my chart or the current state of astrological energy, I can tap it out and receive a timely response chock-full of customised advice.

 How Hint Can Help You Through Mercury Retrograde

 But if you have a little anxiety around the whole thing, it’s a great time to try out some virtual, one-on-one handholding.
-In honor of the occasion, Hint is offering a 7-day trial for just $1, with the option to continue at a 30% discount.
+In honour of the occasion, Hint is offering a 7-day trial for £1, with the option to continue at a 30% discount with the code Hint22.

 Final Thoughts: Get A Personal Astrologer